noel-la-borde/csc_142/README.md

-Week_6 & Week_7 assignments uploaded for grading.
+Week_9 assignments are available for grading.